khalidl/travelogue/README.md

 To modify the content in an article open up it's main text file – **article.txt** – which is located in the content-folder, i.e. `/content/01-article/article.txt`.

-All fields and content should be self-explanatory, however there are a couple of fields which need some more explanation, namely **ShortCode** and **HeaderContrast**.
+All fields and content should be self-explanatory, but there are a couple of fields which need some more explanation, namely **ShortCode** and **HeaderContrast**.

 #### ShortCode
 For this use the same class name that you used in **cities.css**.
 This will ensure that the right background image is added to the homepage and your article.